 Medical Assisting Training

 Medical Assisting is the perfect program for people interested in helping provide care and comfort to those with medical needs.
-Our 9-month accelerated part-time Medical Assisting program is designed to teach you both administrative and clinical procedures.
+Our 9-month Medical Assisting program is designed to teach you both medical administrative and clinical procedures.
 In addition to learning front-office procedures and terminology, you'll be ready to prepare patients for examinations.
 Ask your admissions representative about our morning and evening schedules.

 - What is the Enrollment Process?

 - What’s the job outlook for a Medical Assisting?

 - Medical Assisting Job Duties

 - Where do Medical Assistants Work?